 Selling CostsSelling Costs

 It costs money to sell a home, even if you go the FSBO route (which is not recommended, by the way, if you want to maximize your profits).
-There are legal fees, advertising costs, real estate agent commissions, staging costs, and so on.
-Fortunately, all these expenses can still be deducted under the new law.
+There are legal fees, advertising costs, real estate agent commissions, staging costs, etc. Fortunately, all these expenses can still be deducted under the new law.
 However, these deductions do come with a few caveats.
 The home must have been your principal residence, and you must have lived there for at least two out of the five years preceding the sale.
 Also, keep in mind that these deductions are not made the same as others.
 You only have to subtract the sales expenses from the sales price of your home.

 Home Improvements and RepairsHome Improvements and Repairs